Tarinkot: 21st century

-On 4 July 2010, U.S. soldiers from 1st Squadron, 2nd Stryker Cavalry Regiment assumed responsibility over operations in Tarinkot and Deh Rahwod in the wake of the Dutch withdrawal from Oruzgan.
+On 4 July 2010, U.S. soldiers from 1st Squadron, 2nd Stryker Cavalry Regiment assumed responsibility over operations in Tarinkot and Deh Rahwod in the wake of the Dutch withdrawal from Uruzgan.

-On 27 July 2011, a Pakistani suicide terrorist from the Waziristan region of Pakistan was captured by the Afghan National Army and ISAF forces during a raid on the house of Mullah Qasim in the Sur Marghab area near Tirinkot.
+On 27 July 2011, a young Pakistani man from the Waziristan region was captured by the Afghan National Army and ISAF forces during a raid on the house of Mullah Qasim in the Sur Marghab area near Tirinkot.
 The would-be bomber named Saifullah was interviewed by Pajhwok Afghan News reporter Ahmad Omaid Khpalwak.
-In the interview Saifullah said he and 14 other terrorists from Pakistan spent at least two months wandering around the city to select a proper time and place for an attack.
+In the interview Saifullah said he and 14 other Pakistanis spent at least two months wandering around the city to select a proper time and place for an attack.
 "Many times we encountered foreigners, but Mullah Qasim would escape after seeing foreigners and finally we were arrested without carrying out any attack," he said.

 The next day, at around 12 pm, 28 July, three suicide attackers blew up vehicles packed with explosives at the gates of government compounds while other suicide bombers equipped with heavy weapons entered the buildings and began killing everyone inside.
 After the shooting ended at least 19 people were killed and 37 others wounded.
 The dead included Pajhwok reporter Khpalwak, 10 children, 2 women and 1 member of the Afghan National Police.
 Khpalwak was shot 20 times in different parts of his body.
-By 29 July the number of dead were raised to 21.
-Major General Angus Campbell, commander of Australian troops deployed to the region, said "Hard-line elements of the insurgency continue to pursue their campaign through violence and attempted targeted killings.
-Yesterday they paid a heavy price for their ambitions with all insurgents killed while failing to achieve their mission."
-Afghan National Army spokesman Hekmatullah Kuchi said "There were two blasts at the deputy governor's office.
-One was detonated by a suicide bomber and the other was caused by an ANA (Afghan army) soldier shooting another suicide attacker."

 On March 1, 2011, U.S. soldiers from 4th Battalion, 70th Armor Regiment assumed responsibility of Tarinkot and Deh Rawod.
 On November 23, 2011, U.S. soldiers from the 1st Reconnaissance, Surveillance and Target Acquisition Squadron, 14th Cavalry Regiment assumed responsibility over operations in Tarinkot.

-Transportation

-As of May 2014 Tarinkot Airport had regularly scheduled direct passenger service to Kabul.
+In September 2016, Tarinkot was under threat by Taliban militants, who had occupied the Kandahar–Tarinkot Highway, while also launching an attack on Tarinkot itself.
+It was fully captured by the Taliban during the August 2021 Taliban offensive.

 Geography

-Tarinkot is somewhat isolated: its only airstrip is on the military base of the NATO-led ISAF Provincial Reconstruction Team on the outskirts of the town.
-Tarinkot's only ground access to the outside is a road to the regional center of Kandahar to the south, which can be subject to Taliban attacks sometimes and washouts.
+Tarinkot is somewhat isolated.
+It sits next to two rivers with a network of various size canals that provide water to nearby farms.

 Climate

 Tarinkot has a cold semi-arid climate (Köppen climate classification BSk) with hot summers and cool to cold winters.
 Precipitation is low, and mostly falls from December to March.
+Snow can be seen every winter.

+Economy

+The main source of income of Tarinkot residents has always been agriculture and transport.
+The city is connected by a road network with Kandahar to the south, Nili in Daykundi Province to the north, and Malistan in Ghazni Province to the northeast.
+Tarinkot Airport serves the population of both Uruzgan and Daykundi provinces.

+Sport

+Cricket and association football are the most popular sports in the area.
+The city has one major multipurpose stadium.